phegman/October-CMS-Slick-Slider/README.md

 ![Responsive Breakpoints](/assets/screens/responsive-breakpoints.png)

 ## Component
 Slider component can be dragged into a page from the "CMS" tab.
-User can then choose what slide show to display.
+User can then choose what slideshow to display.
 ![Component](/assets/screens/component.png)

-Components can also be added to a page with `{% component 'slider' slide_show_id = id %}` by replacing the "id" with our slide show ID
+Components can also be added to a page with `{% component 'slider' slide_show_id = id %}` by replacing the "id" with our slideshow ID

 ## Front-end Examples